thisleejones/dicfix/README.md

 ```

 After adding the alias, restart your terminal or source your configuration file (e.g., `source ~/.zshrc`) for the changes to take effect.
 You can then run `dicfix` directly from your terminal.

+## A Note on the Name

+Yes, the name is a bit cheesy.
+I originally wanted to call it `Chatty`, but the name was taken.
+Then I considered `Mumble`, but that's a popular voice chat application.
+So, `DicFix` it is.